Bivouac is an urban camping experience in six artist-built lean-tos installed on the roof of a building.

 pets (unless they are necessary for assistance), electronic devices (e.g. laptops, cellphones, cameras, etc), friends (unless they are campers too)

 similar to the other great outdoors, this wilderness has an assortment of opinionated neighbors (new yorkers). please be respectful and try to blend in with your surroundings.

 if there is something I haven't covered, just ask send an email

-general timings/ hours of operation for this scant 15 hour excursion. campers come for one night.
+general timings for this scant 15 hour excursion. (campers come for one night)

 6pm till 7pm

-(choose a tent get aquatinted with the location/ meet each other)
+(choose a tent get aquatinted with the location/ meet the other participants)

 8pm till 11pm (ish)

 exit the roof and depart back into the world